guyskk/validr/Isomorph-JSON-Schema-en.md

 ### Validater function

-If there is a general way to describe the 3 structs above, the way is function(**validater function**).
+If there is a general way to describe the 3 structures above, the way is function(**validater function**).

 In JSON, we can use string to represent validater function, eg: